Ephesians 1:15-23 · Ephesians · Updated April 25, 2026

 Summary

-This passage from Ephesians 1:15-23 is a thanksgiving prayer written by Paul to the believers in Ephesus.
+Ephesians 1:15-23 is a Thanksgiving prayer written by Paul to the believers in Ephesus.
 Paul, writing from prison in Rome, addresses the Ephesians, acknowledging their faith in Jesus Christ and their love for all the saints.
 He expresses gratitude for them and mentions that he continually includes them in his prayers (verses 15-16).
-This sets the stage for the prayer that follows, where Paul seeks divine blessings for the Ephesians.
+Paul seeks divine blessings for the Ephesians.

-The passage concludes with Paul stating that God has placed everything under Christ's feet and appointed Him as head over everything for the church, which is described as Christ's body, the fullness of Him who fills everything in every way (verses 22-23).
-This establishes the supremacy and authority of Christ, emphasizing His central role in the church and His overarching dominion.
+The passage concludes with Paul stating that God has placed everything under Christ's feet and appointed Him as head over everything for the church, which is Christ's body, the fullness of Him who fills everything in every way (verses 22-23).
+This establishes the supremacy and authority of Christ, emphasizing His central role in the church and His dominion.
+The passage in Ephesians 1:15-23 primarily establishes the exalted status of Christ and His integral role within the church.
+Paul’s prayer for the Ephesians focuses on enlightenment and understanding of God's power, demonstrated in Christ’s resurrection and Ascension.
+Christ is seated at the right hand of God, signifying His authority over all cosmic powers and His preeminence in the church.
+This emphasis on Christ’s supremacy shapes the understanding of the church's identity and mission as the body of Christ, filled with His presence and power.

 Chiastic structure